Listen To An Exclusive Excerpt From Greta Thunberg's New Book

 "You only speak of green eternal economic growth because you are too scared of being unpopular.
 You only talk about moving forward with the same bad ideas that got us into this mess, even when the only sensible thing to do is to pull the emergency brake.
 You are not mature enough to tell it like it is."

-In the second one, Saskia Maarleveld, an award-winning audiobook narrator (whose voice you may recognize from the whistleblower statement), reads Thunberg's speech — the famous one she ends with "We are the change, and change is coming" — from the Global Climate Strike in Montreal on September 27, 2019.
+In the second one, Saskia Maarleveld, an award-winning audiobook narrator (whose voice you may recognise from the whistleblower statement), reads Thunberg's speech — the famous one she ends with "We are the change, and change is coming" — from the Global Climate Strike in Montreal on September 27 2019.

 "They say, 'Let children be children,'" Thunberg said to a crowd of at least 500,000.
 "We agree.
 Let us be children.
 Do your part.
 Communicate these kinds of numbers instead of leaving that responsibility to us.
 Then we can go back to 'being children.'"